What is Offshoring?

-Check the English proficiency skills as it will directly influence your communication and dynamics of development.
+Conduct a technical interview with developers and check their English proficiency skills as it will directly influence your communication and dynamics of development.

 As you won’t be able to supervise the team in person, you need someone to do it instead of you.
 This person is a project manager who will not only organize and monitor the development process but suggest powerful solutions and tactics based on their experience managing other projects.
 Frequently clients don’t have expertise in techy things, that’s why the existence of such a position significantly simplifies the workflow.
 A project manager is a kind of mediator between the client and the development team who speaks the languages of both.

 # Foster communication